Hematite: Mars

 The spectral signature of hematite was seen on the planet Mars by the infrared spectrometer on the NASA Mars Global Surveyor and 2001 Mars Odyssey spacecraft in orbit around Mars.
 The mineral was seen in abundance at two sites on the planet, the Terra Meridiani site, near the Martian equator at 0° longitude, and the Aram Chaos site near the Valles Marineris.
 Several other sites also showed hematite, such as Aureum Chaos.
 Because terrestrial hematite is typically a mineral formed in aqueous environments or by aqueous alteration, this detection was scientifically interesting enough that the second of the two Mars Exploration Rovers was sent to a site in the Terra Meridiani region designated Meridiani Planum.
 In-situ investigations by the Opportunity rover showed a significant amount of hematite, much of it in the form of small "Martian spherules" that were informally named "blueberries" by the science team.
 Analysis indicates that these spherules are apparently concretions formed from a water solution.
 "Knowing just how the hematite on Mars was formed will help us characterize the past environment and determine whether that environment was favorable for life".

 Jewelry

+Hematite is often shaped into beads, tumbling stones, and other jewellery components.
 Hematite was once used as mourning jewelry.
-A 1923 reference describes "hematite is sometimes used as settings in mourning jewelry."
 Certain types of hematite- or iron-oxide-rich clay, especially Armenian bole, have been used in gilding.
 Hematite is also used in art such as in the creation of intaglio engraved gems.
 Hematine is a synthetic material sold as magnetic hematite.

+Pigment

+Hematite has been sourced to make pigments since earlier origins of human pictorial depictions, such as on cave linings and other surfaces, and has been employed continually in artwork through the eras.
+In Roman times, the pigment obtained by finely grinding hematite was known as sil atticum.
+Other names for the mineral when used in painting include colcotar and caput mortuum.
+In Spanish, it is called almagre or almagra, from the Arabic al-maghrah, red earth, which passed into English and Portuguese.
+Other ancient names for the pigment include ochra hispanica, sil atticum antiquorum, and Spanish brown.
+It forms the basis for red, purple, and brown iron-oxide pigments, as well as being an important component of ochre, sienna, and umber pigments.
+The main producer of hematite for the pigment industry is India, followed distantly by Spain.

+Industrial purposes

+As mentioned earlier, hematite is an important mineral for iron ore.
+The physical properties of hematite are also employed in the areas of medical equipment, shipping industries, and coal production.
+Having high density and capable as an effective barrier against X-ray passage, it often is incorporated into radiation shielding.
+As with other iron ores, it often is a component of ship ballasts because of its density and economy.
+In the coal industry, it can be formed into a high specific density solution, to help separate coal powder from impurities.